 An EU vessel fishing would need to obtain an authorisation by its flag member state to fish outside EU waters.
-This authorisation would be requested for all fishing vessels with fishing activities in the framework of a Sustainable Fisheries Partnership Agreement (SFPA) or under a direct authorisation issued by a third country through a private agreement.
-It would also cover fishing activities in areas beyond national jurisdiction under the auspices of a regional fisheries management organisation (RFMO) or on the high seas outside such arrangements.
+This authorisation would be requested for all fishing vessels with fishing activities in the framework of a Sustainable Fisheries Partnership Agreement (SFPA) or under a direct authorisation issued by a third country through a private agreement, and also with fishing activities in areas beyond national jurisdiction under the auspices of a regional fisheries management organisation (RFMO) or on the high seas outside such arrangements.

-The authorisation would be based on a set of common eligibility criteria which the flag member state would need to check thoroughly and monitor at least once a year.
+The authorisation would be based on a set of common eligibility criteria which the flag member state needs to check thoroughly and monitor at least once a year.
 This set of criteria would include:

-- the administrative information on the vessel and the master
+- administrative information on the vessel and the master,

-- a unique vessel identification number by the International Maritime Organisation (IMO), where this is required by Union legislation
+- a unique vessel identification number by International Maritime Organisation (IMO) where this is required by Union legislation

-- checking that the vessel is not included in an illegal fishing (IUU) vessel list adopted by a regional fisheries management organisation and/or by the Union
+- proof that the vessel is not included in an illegal fishing (IUU) vessel list adopted by a regional fisheries management organisation and/or by the Union

-An EU electronic fishing authorisation register would be set up and a large part of it would be accessible to the public.
+An EU electronic fishing authorisation register would be set up which would be accessible to the public.
 It would contain data on the IMO number, the details of the company and beneficial owner and the type of authorisation and fishing opportunities.

-The draft resolution- adopted by 22 votes to 1 against- will be put to the plenary vote in February.
-The proposal would replace the current 'Fishing Authorisations Regulation' 1006/2008, and would apply to all EU vessels fishing outside EU waters, and to third-country vessels fishing in EU waters.
+The proposed regulation would replace the current 'Fishing Authorisations Regulation' 1006/2008, and would apply to all EU vessels fishing outside EU waters, and to third-country vessels fishing in EU waters.
 Parliament will enter now into negotiations with the Council in order to reach an early first-reading agreement.